Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Loop B-model

 where $\alpha$ is the Gorenstein parameter, $n$ is the Krull dimension of $R$, and $M(l)$ for an $L$-graded $R$ (or $S$) module is an internal grading shift such that $M(l)_i=M_{i+l}$.
 The Gorenstein parameter $\alpha$ is \emph{negative} (resp. zero, positive) if its projection to the $\Z$-factor of $L$ is negative (resp. zero, positive).
 For an invertible polynomial, this value is $-d_0$, which is negative for all invertible polynomials other than $x^2+y^2$, where it is zero.\\ Later, we will utilise Serre duality for maximal Cohen--Macaulay (MCM) modules which follows from Auslander--Reiten duality (\cite{AusReit}).
-Recall that an $R$-module is MCM if $\Ext_{\gr-R}^i(M,R)=0$ for all $i>0$, and the \emph{stabilised} category of maximal Cohen--Macaulay modules, denoted by $\underline{\mathrm{MCM}}(R)$, has the same objects as $\mathrm{MCM}(R)$, but the morphisms are given by
+Recall that, when $R$ is Gorenstein, a finitely-generated $R$-module is MCM if

+and the \emph{stabilised} category of maximal Cohen--Macaulay modules, denoted by $\underline{\mathrm{MCM}}(R)$, has the same objects as $\mathrm{MCM}(R)$ (i.e. finitely generated $R$ modules such that \eqref{MCMExtVanishing} holds), but the morphisms are given by